GLab/glab.github.io/manuals/dev/api_tutorial/cli_scripts.md

 6. Collect the results
 7. Clean up.

 The test software is a simple python-based client-server tool that measures the delay between both devices.
-This is not that interesting, but should be a good example experiment for automating experiments.
+This is not that interesting, but should be a good example for an automated experiment.

 ## Preparation